Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 Small note: This took soo long to rewrite this guide as there is soo much stuff in it that had to be rewritten from scratch.

-This guide assumes that your default language is english and you are on desktop.
+This guide assumes that your default language is english and you are on desktop with an AMD or INTEL GPU.
+NVIDIA is supported however it's highly discouraged.

 ## 1. Basic initial Setup
 a.
 Run the command `ls /sys/firmware/efi/efivars` to check if your booted into UEFI.<br>